SeannyBoyyy/SeannyBoyyy/README.md

 ---

 ## 📌 About Me
-I’m an aspiring software developer who loves transforming ideas into functional and visually appealing digital solutions.
+I’m an aspiring web developer who loves transforming ideas into functional and visually appealing digital solutions.
 I enjoy working with modern frameworks, solving real-world problems through code, and continuously learning new technologies.

 ---